ereOn/gotomatic/README.md

 Here is a simple example:

 ```
+package main

+import (
+	"time"

+	"github.com/intelux/gotomatic/conditional"
+)

+func main() {
 	// Create a new manual condition, which can be set programmatically.
 	condition := conditional.NewManualCondition(false)
 	defer condition.Close()

 	// Set the condition in another goroutine.
 	go condition.Set(true)

 	// Wait for the condition to become true.
 	condition.Wait(true)
+}
 ```

 Here is a more complex one:

 ```
+package main

+import (
+	"time"

+	"github.com/intelux/gotomatic/conditional"
+	gtime "github.com/intelux/gotomatic/time"
+)

+func main() {
 	// Create a new time condition, which is only set between 10:00 and 11:00.
 	conditionA := conditional.NewTimeCondition(
-	conditional.NewRecurrentMoment(
+		gtime.NewRecurrentMoment(
 			time.Date(0, 1, 1, 10, 0, 0, 0, time.Local),
 			time.Date(0, 1, 1, 11, 0, 0, 0, time.Local),
-		conditional.FrequencyDay,
+			gtime.FrequencyDay,
 		)
 	)

 	// Create a new time condition, which is only set the first day of each month.
 	conditionB := conditional.NewTimeCondition(
-	conditional.NewRecurrentMoment(
+		gtime.NewRecurrentMoment(
 			time.Date(0, 1, 1, 0, 0, 0, 0, time.Local),
 			time.Date(0, 1, 2, 0, 0, 0, 0, time.Local),
-		conditional.FrequencyMonth,
+			gtime.FrequencyMonth,
 		)
 	)

 	// Create a new condition, which is only set the first day of each month,
 	between 10:00 and 11:00.
 	condition := conditional.NewCompositeCondition(conditional.OperatorAnd, conditionA, conditionB)
 	defer condition.Close()

 	// Wait for the condition to become true.
 	condition.Wait(true)
+}
 ```